Macxim/macxim.github.com/_posts/en/2015-02-26-introduction-to-cssnext.md

 ### What about my current CSS preprocessor?

 Forget about the dangers of mixins, @extend and infinite nesting; mostly caused by overzealous use and/or misuse of such tools, but still.

-You don't really need this.
+Guess what, you don't really need this.

 You should give **cssnext** a shot and go back to Vanilla CSS.
 And with a nice and clean touch of BEM syntax, you will feel alive again.